KDE/documentation-docs-kdenlive-org/user_interface/menu/sequence_menu.rst

    Figure 1: Insert space

-In addition to invoking this menu from :menuselection:`Menu --> Timeline --> Space`, you can also bring it up by right-clicking on an empty spot on a track in the timeline.
+In addition to invoking this menu from :menuselection:`Menu --> Sequence --> Space`, you can also bring it up by right-clicking on an empty spot on a track in the timeline.
 There are a couple of important differences how :guilabel:`Insert Space` behaves, though, depending on which method you choose.
-Using :menuselection:`Menu --> Timeline --> Space --> Insert Space` brings up the **Add Space** dialog shown in Figure 1.
+Using :menuselection:`Menu --> Sequence --> Space --> Insert Space` brings up the **Add Space** dialog shown in Figure 1.
 Note that the default choice for :guilabel:`Insert space in all tracks` is un-checked.

 .. rst-class:: clear-both